 Reductions in our mortgage portfolio may affect the liquidity of your PCs.
-Under the Purchase Agreement, the size of our mortgage-related investments portfolio was capped at \$900 billion as of December 31, 2009 and, beginning in 2010, will decrease at the rate of 10% per year until it reaches \$250 billion.
+Under the Purchase Agreement, the size of our mortgage-related investments portfolio is capped at \$810 billion as of December 31, 2010 and will decrease at the rate of 10% each year until it reaches \$250 billion.
 The Purchase Agreement also limits the amount of indebtedness we can incur.
 Historically, our portfolio assets have included a substantial amount of our PCs and we have been an active purchaser of our PCs for a variety of reasons, including to provide liquidity for our PCs.
-The limitation on our indebtedness, the proceeds of which have been used in the past to purchase assets for our portfolio, and the requirement to shrink our portfolio beginning in 2010 may adversely affect the liquidity and pricing of your PCs.
-This possible adverse effect may be mitigated by the purchase by the Federal Reserve of up to \$1.25 trillion of mortgage-related securities issued by us, Fannie Mae and Ginnie Mae.
-However, the Federal Reserve expects to complete those purchases by the end of the first quarter of 2010.
+The limitation on our indebtedness, the proceeds of which have been used in the past to purchase assets for our portfolio, and the requirement to shrink our portfolio may adversely affect the liquidity and pricing of your PCs.